smartemission/smartemission/docs/platform/architecture.rst

 quality sensors is transformed to ‘better interpretable’ values.
 Post-processing is the activity to transform the pre-processed values into new types of data using statistics (aggregations), spatial interpolations, etc..

-The design of the Smart Emission Data Platform hosted by the FIWARE Lab NL is further expanded below.
+The design of the Smart Emission Data Platform is further expanded below.

 Data Platform Architecture
 ==========================